 Increased risk of infection

-Treatment for lymphoma can reduce your white blood cell counts, leaving you more vulnerable to infections.
-You may develop neutropenia (low levels of neutrophils, a type of white blood cells), which is very common in people being treated for lymphoma.
-If your immune system is already affected by immunosuppressive drugs, you have an even higher risk of serious infections if you become neutropenic.
+Treatment for lymphoma will reduce your white blood cell counts, leaving you more vulnerable to infections.
+If your immune system is already affected by immunosuppressive drugs, you have an even higher risk of serious infections.

-If you have PTLD, you may be given growth factors called G-CSF to help restore your white blood cell counts after chemotherapy.
-You may also be given other drugs, such as antibiotics, to prevent infections.
+If you receive chemotherapy for PTLD, you will usually be given a growth factor called G-CSF to help your white blood cell count recover in between cycles of chemotherapy.
+You will usually be given other drugs, such as antibiotics, antivirals and antifungal medicines, to prevent infections.

 Risk of transplant rejection